xhyumiracle/opensea-minter/README.md

-# Opensea Single NFT Minter
+# Opensea Customized NFT Deployer

 - This gives you full control over newly deployed NFT collections.
 - It helps to deploy a customized NFT contract and display / trade on opensea